Coulomb gas and the Grunsky operator on a Jordan domain with corners: Preliminaries

 \subsection{Grunsky operator and Faber polynomials}

 We now review material on the generalized Grunsky operator and Faber polynomials, see \cite{Schiffer81, TT}.
-We shall mostly use the notation of \cite{TT} but we warn the reader that we use $a_{k\ell}$ for what is called $b_{k\ell}$ in \cite{TT}.
+We shall mostly use the set up and notation of \cite{TT} but we warn the reader that we use $a_{k\ell}$ for what is called $b_{k\ell}$ in \cite{TT}.

-Given a pair of normalized conformal maps $(f,g)$ as above, we define its generalized Grunsky coefficients.
-Let